 *My walls were NOT textured walls when I created this DIY.

 4. Tiled Walls

 More and more I have been seeing tiled walls from floor to ceiling come back into style.
 The Makerista recently made over her kitchen using this technique and this trend has been splattered all over pinterest in terms of bathroom makeovers.
 Tiling your walls is nothing new, but extending it past the 18″ backsplash is totally a classic, timeless look that makes your kitchen feel finished and fresh.
+Plus, it’s pretty simple to do if you use sites like tilersplace for hints and tips too and there are a vast variety of tiling options to choose from, so there really is something for everyone.
+Of course, you could have a professional come in and do it for you.
 For my renters out there, you can achieve this look with smart tiles or faux tiled wallpaper.
 My take is, if you can add shiplap to any wall, you can add tile too!
 Haha!

 5. Build it Out

 If in doubt, build it out!
 If you have your heart set on creating a statement wall, you can always build it out.
 That is what I did in my last rental.
 I so badly wanted a black fireplace, so I built one.
 I am pretty sure it was not fire proof, but since we never use our fireplace that did not bother us.
 Just note, when you are creating a statement wall, take safety precaution and research heavily prior to building it.
 The last thing you want is for your plan to fail or someone to get hurt.

 Do not forget to visit Amber Oliver for her take on anti-shiplap walls along with the other gals from this past week.
 This is truly a talented bunch and I know they will inspire you to think outside of the box!